 1. Learn Email, Seawolf ID, and Set Password

-When you have received your photo ID card, head over to the IT Help Desk in Schulz 1000.
-You will learn your Seawolf ID (username) and email address, and set your account password.
+When you have received your photo ID card, contact the IT Help Desk in Schulz 1000.
+You will receive your Seawolf ID (username) and email addresses, set your password, and configure MFA.
 Be sure to bring your new ID card with you.

 2. Log Into Your Workstation

 Log into your assigned computer with your Seawolf ID (username) and password.
-During the initial login, the computer must be plugged in with a network cable.
+During the initial login, the computer must be plugged in with a network cable on campus.